thePiyushPriyadarshi/sortflakeid/README.md

 const workerId = await allocator.acquire();
 const generator = new SortFlakeId({ workerId, epoch: 1704067200000 });

-// ... use generator.nextId() for the lifetime of the process ...
+// ... use generator.next() for the lifetime of the process ...

 // Release the lease immediately on a clean shutdown, instead of
 // waiting for it to expire.